-To be eligible to receive the Graduate Diploma of Mental Health Nursing, students must complete 96 credit points, comprising all core units.
+To be eligible to receive the Graduate Diploma of Mental Health Nursing, students must complete the equivalent of 8 units (96 credit points), comprising all 8 core units.

-Students may be eligible to exit with the Graduate Certificate in Mental Health after completing 48 credit points, comprising the first 4 core units.
+Students may be eligible to exit with the Graduate Certificate in Mental Health Nursing after completing the equivalent of 4 units (48 credit points), comprising any 4 of the first 6 core units.

 |Unit Code||Unit Title||Notes|